Moebits/waifu2x/readme.md

 Real-CUGAN - To use Real-CUGAN instead, set the upscaler to "real-cugan" in the options.
 You can only provide scale factors 1/2/4 and all other waifu2x specific settings are ignored.

+Anime4k - To use Anime4k, set the upscaler to "anime4k" in the options.
+Only the scale option is used.
+This is a fast upscaler suited for videos/gifs.

 PyTorch Models - To use a custom pytorch model, set the upscaler to an absolute path to the model.
 All other settings are ignored.

 ### Insall